 A definition of torque has been made for the assembly of this wing which has been called "Just not loose", a setting which is used to achieve the best combination of strength characteristics of the tubing while not allowing any vibration or relative movement of the bolt in the axial direction.
-In practice this means that the nut shall be tightened adequately to ensure that each of the components that are held by it are in contact with each other, and then approximately 1/4 turn more should be made.
-The resulting fit should not allow any axial movement of the bolt in its location, but will allow rotation (using fingers) of a held component to be achieved with approximately 20mm of lever arm; (eg. a wire tang).
+In practice this means that the nut shall be tightened adequately to ensure that each of the components that are held by it are in contact with each other, and then approximately 1⁄4 turn more should be made.
+The resulting fit should not allow any axial movement of the bolt in its location, but will allow rotation (using fingers) of a held component to be achieved with approximately 20mm of lever arm (eg. a wire tang).

 No. Area Instructions 1.
 Nose Assembly Central bolts, "Just Not Loose" Outer bolts to leading edges may be slightly tighter, make sure that the sail tangs are in place with approximately two threads showing.
-This area may be slightly tighter than "Just Not Loose" because there is a bush in the leading edge (see drawing 6474 Illustrated Parts Catalogue).
-2. Nose Catch "Just not loose" (See Drawing 6485 Illustrated Parts Catalogue) 3.
+This area may be slightly tighter than "Just Not Loose" because there is a bush in the leading edge (see Illustrated Parts Catalogue).
+2. Nose Catch "Just not loose" (See Illustrated Parts Catalogue) 3.
 Keel Roller / U The socket countersunk cap screws which locate in the "Neg Plate" Bracket (horizontal aluminium plate with serial number riveted to it) should be tightened to approximately 25 Nm.
-Red Loctite 262 must be used (see Drawing 6470 Illustrated Parts Catalogue) 4.
-Down Tubes T op Assembly The down tubes are also attached to the U-bracket.
-The down tubes need to move relative to the U Bracket, therefore it is important that they are able to move after tightening.
-This may be slightly tighter than "Just Not Loose" Ensure that there is no gap between the neg plate and the U-bracket, there should be approx 2-3 threads showing.
-5. King Post Base The bolts which attach the fittings to the king post should be tightened to approx 15 Nm (firm).
-Loctite 243 must be used.
-The long locating bolt which protrudes vertically from the bottom of the king post should be firm, with Loctite 243 see drawing 6481 Illustrated Parts Catalogue) 6.
-Cross Bar Hinge The central bolt should be tightened to "Just not loose", the black acetal cross bar protector should still be able to be rotated by hand (see drawing 6483 Illustrated Parts Catalogue).
-7. Down Tube Bottom Corners The side wire / "D" shackle and base bar fitting bolt, should be slightly tighter than "just not loose", but the "D" shackle and base bar knuckle should be able to be rotated by hand.
-Loctite is not required, as there is a locking bolt installed.
-8. Base Bar Bolts "Just not loose".
-9. Cross Bar Leading Edge Junction "Just not loose".
-NOTE The vertical bolt will have approximately four threads showing.
-(See Drawing 6474 Illustrated Parts Catalogue) 10.
-Top Side Wires "Just not loose".
-11. Bottom Side Wires "Just not loose".
-12. Reflex Bridle Shackles Firm - tighten to the end of the thread, use Loctite 243.
-13. Pull Back Wires Tighten bolt till 1-2 threads are showing.
+Red Loctite 262 must be used (see Illustrated Parts Catalogue) 4.
+Down Tubes The down tubes are also attached to the U-bracket.
+The down tubes need to Top Assembly move relative to the U-Bracket, therefore it is important that they are able to move after tightening.
+This may be slightly tighter than "Just Not Loose" Ensure that there is no gap between the neg plate and the U-bracket, there 0 0 should be approx 2-3 threads showing.
+5. Cross Bar The central bolt should be tightened to "Just not loose", the black acetal Hinge cross bar protector should still be able to be rotated by hand (see Illustrated Down Tube Parts Catalogue).
+6. Bottom Corners The side wire / "D" shackle and base bar fitting bolt, should be slightly tighter than "just not loose", but the "D" shackle and base bar knuckle should be Bollom Comers able to be rotated by hand.
+Loctite is not required.
+7. Base Bar Bolts "Just not loose".
+8. Cross Bar "Just not loose".
+0. Leading Edge dust not loose.
+Junction NOTE Canonion The vertical bolt will have approximately four threads showing (see Illustrated Parts Catalogue).
+9. Top Side Wires "Just not loose".
+10. Bottom Side "Just not loose".
+Wires 11.
+Reflex Bridle Firm - tighten to the end of the thread, use Loctite 243.
+Shackles 12.
+Pull Back Wires Tighten bolt till 1-2 threads are showing.
 NOTE The wires that locate on the bolt will float slightly from side top side (see drawing 6483 Illustrated Parts Catalogue) - there will be three wires in the pull back shackle, with the inclusion of the top front back wire.
-14. Quick Clip Bolt and Bottom Rear Wires "Just not loose" (see drawing 6485 Illustrated Parts Catalogue) 15.
-King Post Top Assembly The aluminium fitting which attaches to the king post (part # 106209) should be tightened to approx 15 Nm (firm).
-(See Drawing 6481 and 6406 Illustrated Parts Catalogue) Loctite 243 must be used.
+13. Quick Clip Bolt "Just not loose" (see Illustrated Parts Catalogue) and Bottom Rear Wires 14.
+King Post Top The acetal fitting which attaches to the king post should be tightened to Assembly approx 10 Nm (firm, see Illustrated Parts Catalogue).
 Locate the wires in their correct position.
-The cover is held in place with four bolts.
-These should be firm with Loctite 243 used.
-16. Trimmer Attachment to Down Tube The procedure that is used for the torque of the trimmer handle ensures that the amount of trimmer adjustment will not remain over tightened.
-Install the bolt and then turn the handle until the swage is at the top of its adjustment (at the top of the stickers arrow).
-Tighten the bolt until the swaged wire will just 17.
-Trimmer Handle remain at the top adjustment point.
-Firm with Loctite 243 (see drawing 6409 Illustrated Parts Catalogue).
+The cover is held in place with four self tapping screws.